Introduction

 Lexical Resource

-Lexical Resource evaluates your vocabulary range, precision, and appropriateness.
-Examiners look for:
+Lexical Resource evaluates your vocabulary range, precision, and appropriateness in IELTS writing task 2.
+Our IELTS writing checker looks for:

-- Effective use of collocations and idiomatic language
+- Effective use of collocations for IELTS and idiomatic language

-To enhance your lexical resource, check our detailed guide on IELTS Vocabulary: Words and Phrases to Boost Your Score.
+To enhance your lexical resource, check our detailed guide on IELTS Vocabulary: Words and Phrases to Boost Your Score with IELTS writing checker feedback.

 -